-Blog copyright janet groene, all rights reserved.
-To ask about rates to run your ad on all six Groene sites for one year, email email@example.com
+Blog copyright Janet Groene, all rights reserved.
+To ask about placing one ad, one link for one year on all six Groene sites for one low rate, email email@example.com

 Warm winters.
 Sunshine.
 Free camping.
 Flea markets galore.
 Rock and gem shows.

 What could be better?
 In the RV world, Quartzite is synonymous with The World Capital of Boondocking.
 The huge RV community began as a colony of boondockers who dry camped free on Bureau of Land Management (BLM) land.
 Then commercial campgrounds sprang up in the surrounding area.

 Today’s Quartzite campers can find almost any type of RV service they want, from boondocking to full hookups, and a friendly RV neighbor is always just a shout away.